tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 Here I'm comparing the v1.886 authorized download from [Gremlin Graphics World](http://gremlinworld.emuunlim.com/amiga.htm) to the v2.00 SPS .ipf release.
-The authorized release is cracked by TRSI & Zenith (TRZ); I assume the latter to be unmodified from retail.
+The authorized release is cracked by TRSI & Zenith (TRZ); I assume the IPF to be unmodified from retail.

 The file date on the Gremlinworld ADFs is 3 Sept 1997, suggesting someone ripped these ADFs very early.
 CU Amiga magazine still existed when someone made ADFs of